Connectedness of fibers beyond semitoric systems I: the non-degenerate case: Tall local models

 \section{Tall local models}

-To begin, we review some facts about tall complexity one local models.
-In particular, we introduce (tall) complexity one local models, construct the ``defining polynomial" for tall local models, and use it to describe the symplectic quotient $\YmodT$.
+In this section we review some facts about tall complexity one local models.
+In particular, we introduce (tall) complexity one local models, construct the ``defining monomial" for tall local models, and use it to describe the symplectic quotient $\YmodT$.
 Moreover, we provide a generating set for $T$-invariant polynomials on these models.

 Fix a complexity one $T$-space $(M,\omega,\Phi)$ and let $\torbit$ be the $T$-orbit through a point $p \in M$.
 Since $\mathfrak O$ is isotropic, the vector space $(T_p \torbit)^{\omega}/T_p\torbit$ inherits a natural symplectic structure.
 Moreover, the natural action of the stabilizer $H \subseteq T$ of $p$ on $T_p M$ induces a symplectic representation of $H$ on $(T_p \torbit)^{\omega}/T_p\torbit$, called the {\bf symplectic slice representation} at $p$.
 It is isomorphic to the representation of $H$ on $\C^{h+1}$ associated to some injective homomorphism $\rho \colon H \to (S^1)^{h+1}$, where $h = \dim H$.
 Let $\eta_i \in \fh^*$ be the differential of the $i$'th component of $\rho$.
 The (not necessarily distinct) vectors $\eta_0,\dots,\eta_h$ are called the {\bf isotropy weights} at $p$; the multiset of isotropy weights at $p$ is uniquely determined.